mountaineerbr/shellChatGPT/README.md

-- Generally, my evaluation on models prefers using `davinci`, or `text-davinci-003` for less intruction intensive tasks, such as brainstorming.
+- Generally, my evaluation on models prefers using `davinci`, or `text-davinci-003` for less instruction intensive tasks, such as brainstorming.
 The newer models, `gpt-3.5-turbo-instruct`, may be better at following instructions, is cheap and much faster, but seems more censored.